 Although I was but a girl of 11 years, I distinctly remember many things connected with that far-off time when all of our western country was a wilderness.
 We were six months in crossing the plains in ox-wagons.

-In our home, in Illinois, in the early 1850s, there was much talk and excitement over the news of the great gold discoveries in California — and equally there was much talk concerning the wonderful fertile valleys of Oregon Territory and an act of Congress giving settlers 640 acres of land.
+In our home in Illinois, in the early 1850s, there was much talk and excitement over the news of the great gold discoveries in California — and equally, there was much talk concerning the wonderful fertile valleys of Oregon Territory and an act of Congress giving settlers 640 acres of land.

 My father, John Tucker Scott, with much of the pioneer spirit in his blood, became so interested that he decided to “Go West.”
-The spring of 1852 ushered in so many preparations, great work of all kinds.
+The spring of 1852 ushered in so many preparations and great work of all kinds.
 I remember relations coming to help sew, of tearful partings, little gifts of remembrances exchanged, the sale of the farm, the buying and breaking in of unruly oxen, the loud voices of the men, and the general confusion.

 When we crossed into Nebraska, it seemed such a wide stretch of plain.
 We got our first sight of Indians — a group of them passing along, single file.
 They were the Potawatomi, dressed in buckskins, beads, and leading their ponies.
 An open country was now before us.
-The melting snows had made the streams high, the roads nearly impassable.
+The melting snow had made the streams high, the roads nearly impassable.
 The Platte River, swift and swollen, didn’t seem to have any banks.
 We had heard of the danger of quicksands.
-My father had, with the help of his drivers, raised the beds of his wagons, so as not to dip water.
-When everything was in readiness, all of us were tucked inside of the wagons.
-My father put me, last of all, inside the back end of the last wagon, told me to keep still, and not be afraid.
+My father had, with the help of his drivers, raised the beds of his wagons so as not to dip water.
+When everything was in readiness, all of us were tucked inside the wagons.
+My father put me, last of all, inside the back end of the last wagon, and told me to keep still and not be afraid.
 The loud voices of the drivers as they yelled and whipped up the oxen, the jogging of the wagons through the surging waters and over the quicksands, the memory is with me yet.
-When they got over the river, all were accounted for, but, they couldn’t find me.
-Finally I was pulled out from under the bows, nearly smothered.
+When they got over the river, all were accounted for, but they couldn’t find me.
+Finally, I was pulled out from under the bows, nearly smothered.
 There were nine of us children, ranging from four years to my eldest sister, who was about 19.

 The old emigrant trail holds many hard experiences.
-Coming to the Snake River and for many miles along, it was impossible to reach it to get water for the oxen.
+Coming to the Snake River, and for many miles along, it was impossible to reach it to get water for the oxen.
 We had to travel all night at times.
-On one occasion the camp was made after dark, and there was such a stench in the air.
-Early daylight found us camped close between two dead oxen, on one side, and a dead horse on the other — so we had to move before breakfast.
+On one occasion, the camp was made after dark, and there was such a stench in the air.
+Early daylight found us camped close between two dead oxen on one side and a dead horse on the other — so we had to move before breakfast.